-Send us your pictures - BBC News
+Send us your pictures

 If you want to send your picture from your mobile phone, email them to the same address as above.
 You can send them from any network or phone.

-If you would like your image to be included in the weekly picture gallery, please make sure it has a landscape photo with a minimum size of 976x549 pixels.
+If you would like your image to be included in the weekly picture gallery, please make sure it is a minimum size of 976x549 pixels.

 You can also tell us what you think of the week's pictures on the BBC Scotland News facebook page.